-If you have been unable to resolve any issues informally, dismissal must follow a fair, consistent and legal process.
+Whatever the cause, dismissal must follow a fair, consistent and legal process.
 Employees have the right not to be unfairly dismissed.
 Unfair dismissal claims have been known to cost some employers more than £400,000.

 To assist your disciplinary and grievance process and inform any decisions of dismissal, it is important to have the correct policies in place.
 Policies that cover employee conduct and performance set out your expectations at the beginning of the employment relationship.
 When these policies are drafted and communicated effectively, they’ll protect your business in the event of misconduct or poor performance that must lead to dismissal.
 We can write your policies and provide the guidance to ensure a legally compliant dismissal process.

 If you are dreading the difficult conversations that can arise as a result of this process, we can be there to support you.
 Or even have the conversation for you.
-This gives you peace of mind that it will be done professionally and safely for you and your business.
+This gives you peace of mind that it will be done compassionately, professionally and safely for you and your business.